-- 5.12 Although schools have always provided additional support for some young people throughout their schooling, the introduction of the Pupil Premium has required them to identify particular strategies to support the cohort and to evaluate the impact of this support.
+- 5.11 Although schools have always provided additional support for some young people throughout their schooling, the introduction of the Pupil Premium has required them to identify particular strategies to support the cohort and to evaluate the impact of this support.
 Schools are required to publish information on the use and impact of the Pupil Premium on their website.
 Whilst all schools meet this requirement, the information can sometimes be difficult to locate and the degree of detail provided varies considerably.
 The Data Dashboard produced by Ofsted also provides clear evidence of the performance of the eligible cohort.
-We have encouraged schools to share this widely among teachers and governors. - 5.13 The LA has highlighted the significance of the performance of the eligible cohort (and the broader one of monitoring the effective use and impact of the Pupil Premium funding) with Headteachers and at our Chairs of Governors' briefings. - 5.14 The attached strategy (Annex B) has been developed with schools to focus on meeting the needs of pupils eligible for the Pupil Premium and for others who are not making good progress.
-The Department continues to emphasise with schools the importance of ensuring that all young people make at least the expected levels of progress. - 5.15 Appendix A of the Strategy includes a range of ideas which can be used by schools to benefit all pupils, all pupils that are underperforming and all those that are eligible for the Pupil Premium.
-It supports the LA's Vision for Education, the LA policy for Challenge, Support and Intervention and the statement on the school curriculum. - 5.16 Targets in relation to the achievements of pupils have been developed through analysis of data and comparison with similar Local Authorities.
-These are included as part of the Strategy. - 5.17 No single intervention strategy funded by the Pupil Premium is likely to close the attainment gap, and if there were, this intervention may not be effective with all pupils in all schools.
+We have encouraged schools to share this widely among teachers and governors. - 5.12 The LA has highlighted the significance of the performance of the eligible cohort (and the broader one of monitoring the effective use and impact of the Pupil Premium funding) with Headteachers and at our Chairs of Governors' briefings. - 5.13 The attached strategy (Annex B) has been developed with schools to focus on meeting the needs of pupils eligible for the Pupil Premium and for others who are not making good progress.
+The Department continues to emphasise with schools the importance of ensuring that all young people make at least the expected levels of progress, regardless of whether this will enable them to achieve a threshold levels of performance at the end of each key stage. - 5.14 Appendix A of the Strategy includes a range of ideas which can be used by schools to benefit all pupils, all pupils that are underperforming and all those that are eligible for the Pupil Premium.
+It supports the LA's Vision for Education, the LA policy for Challenge, Support and Intervention and the statement on the school curriculum. - 5.15 Targets in relation to the achievements of pupils have been developed through analysis of data and comparison with similar Local Authorities.
+These are included as part of the Strategy. - 5.16 No single intervention strategy funded by the Pupil Premium is likely to close the attainment gap, and if there were, this intervention may not be effective with all pupils in all schools.
 However, some factors assist in ensuring that interventions have been effective.
 These include: - rigorous monitoring of data by schools and its effective use in feedback, and in the planning of further interventions - regular high quality teaching - strong and visionary leadership in the school, willing to consider possibilities and question existing practice - clear, measurable and appropriate success criteria - full involvement of the governing body in monitoring, reporting and evaluating the impact of the Pupil Premium - a strong focus on literacy and numeracy, as a way to enable pupils to engage with the rest of the curriculum - ensuring that the Pupil Premium funding is not absorbed into the schools' general budget, but is tracked and monitoring separately - a 'Pupil Premium Champion' on the staff who is responsible for the outcomes of those pupils - sharing strategies and approaches with parents so that they appreciate how the Pupil Premium is being used to support their child - ensuring all staff are aware of the children and young people who are eligible for the premium and how it might be used to provide additional resources or support.